-Indicates less than 1%.
+\ Indicates less than 1%.

-(1) Consists of shares of Common Stock that the named individual has the right to acquire within sixty (60) days after the Record Date by exercising stock options or the vesting of restricted (1) Consists of shares of Common Stock that the named individual has the right to acquire within StAy (60) days after the Record Date by exercising stock options of the vesting of restricted stock units ("RSUs") or performance stock units ("PSUs").
+(1) Consists of shares of Common Stock that the named individual has the right to acquire within sixty (60) days after the Record Date by exercising stock options or the vesting of restricted stock units ("RSUs") or performance stock units ("PSUs").
 For further discussion on the Company's use of equity awards, see "Compensation Discussion and Analysis - Principal Components of Compensation - Long-Term Incentive (LTI) Plan."

 (2) The named stockholder has sole voting power and investment power with respect to the shares listed, except as indicated and subject to community property laws where applicable.

-(3) Under Rule 13d-3 of the Securities Exchange Act of 1934 (the "Act"), certain shares may be deemed to be beneficially owned by more than one person (for example, if a person shares the formation of the securities in the stockholder is the stockholder in the stockholder in the stockholder in the stockholder is the stockholder in the stockholder in the stockholder in the stockholder is the stockholder in th power to vote or the power to dispose of the shares).
+(3) Under Rule 13d-3 of the Securities Exchange Act of 1934 (the "Act"), certain shares may be deemed to be beneficially owned by more than one person (for example, if a person shares the power to vote or the power to dispose of the shares).
 In addition, under Rule 13d-3(d)(1) of the Exchange Act, shares which the person (or group) has the right to acquire within sixty (60) days after the Record Date are deemed to be outstanding in calculating the beneficial ownership and the percentage ownership of the person (or group) but are not deemed to be outstanding as to any other person or group.
 As a result, the percentage of outstanding shares of any person as shown in this table does not necessarily reflect the person's actual ownership of voting power with respect to the number of shares of Common Stock actually outstanding at the Record Date.

-(4) Percent of Class is based on 44,599,992 shares of the Common Stock of the Company outstanding as of the Record Date.
+(4) Percent of Class is based on 45,231,784 shares of the Common Stock of the Company outstanding as of the Record Date.

 (5) Dr. Lu is Chairman of the Board, President and the Chief Executive Officer of the Company, and a NEO.

-(6) Includes 46,150 shares of Common Stock held in the name of an UTMA (Custodial) Trust, and 421,671 shares held in the name of the Lu Grandchildren's Trust.
-Dr. Lu is a co-trustee of the Lu Family Revocable Trust, the UTMA (Custodial) Trust and the Lu Grandchildren's Trust.
-Dr. Lu has voting and investment authority over these shares.
+(6) Includes 70,465 shares of Common stock held in the name of the Lu Family Revocable Trust, 46,150 shares of Common Stock held in the name of an UTMA (Custodial) Trust, and 285,801 shares held in the name of the Lu Grandchildren's Trust.
+Dr. Lu is a co-trustee of the Lu Family Revocable Trust, the UTMA (Custodial) Trust and the Lu Grandchildren's Trust authority over these shares.

-(7) Includes 182,112 shares that all directors and executive officers of the Company have the right to acquire within sixty (60) days after the Record Date, by exercising stock options or the vesting of RSUs, but excludes an additional 678,538 shares that all directors and executive officers of the Company will have the right to acquire upon the exercise of stock options or the vesting of RSUs and PSUs, which may vest in installments more than sixty (60) days after the Record Date.
+(7) Includes 30,430 shares that all directors and executive officers of the Company have the right to acquire within sixty (60) days after the Record Date, by exercising stock options or the vesting of RSUs, but excludes an additional 584,604 shares that all directors and executive officers of the Company will have the right to acquire upon the exercise of stock options or the vesting of RSUs and PSUs, which may vest in installments more than sixty (60) days after the Record Date.